Professor of Law

 Email: [email protected]

-Erin Daly is Professor of Law at Delaware Law School.
+Erin Daly is Professor of Law at Delaware Law School and the co-founder of the Dignity Rights Project.
 She served as Interim Dean and Vice Dean of the Law School in 2013-2015.

-Professor Daly teaches in the areas of Dignity Rights, Constitutional Law, Comparative Constitutional Law, First Amendment, Administrative Law, Human Rights, and Property Law.
+She joined the faculty at Widener in 1993.
+She served as Interim Dean 2013-2015, Vice Dean 2013-2014, and Associate Dean for Faculty Research and Development 2007-2011.
+She has directed summer programs in Sydney, Australia and Venice, Italy.
+She teaches in the areas of Dignity Rights, Constitutional Law, Comparative Constitutional Law, First Amendment, Administrative Law, Human Rights, and International Law.
 She received a B.A. from Wesleyan University, and her J.D. from the University of Michigan.
+She is currently a candidate for a Ph.D. from the University of Cape Town.

 Constitutional Law, Comparative Constitutional Law, First Amendment, Administrative Law, and Human Rights.